cjeudy/cjeudy.github.io/index.md

 ---
 # Teaching

-**2023**

-- **Lattice-Based Cryptography, Rennes 1 University, CyberSchool**
-Exercise Sessions and Lectures in lattice-based cryptography for Master 2 level students from Rennes 1 University and CyberSchool.

-**2022**

-- **Lattice-Based Cryptography, Rennes 1 University, CyberSchool**
+- **Lattice-Based Cryptography, Rennes 1 University, CyberSchool** (Fall 2022, 2023, 2024)
-Exercise Sessions in lattice-based cryptography for Master 2 level students from Rennes 1 University and CyberSchool.
+Lectures and Exercise Sessions in lattice-based cryptography for Master 2 level students from Rennes 1 University and CyberSchool.

-**2018**

-- **Information Systems and Programming, CentraleSupélec**
+- **Information Systems and Programming, CentraleSupélec** (Fall 2018)
 Co-construction of the course as part of the first year curriculum of CentraleSupélec engineering school.
 Practical exercises in information systems and networks and Python programming labs.
 Introduction to information security.